 There are several community mental health providers who are certified to provide mental health services to people with hearing loss.
 These services are provided directly from a mental health professional that is culturally competent.

-Chicago Read Mental Health Center, one of the Division's state psychiatric hospitals, is fully accessible to serving adults who are Deaf, Hard of Hearing, or DeafBlind.
+Chicago Read Mental Health Center, one of the Division's state psychiatric hospitals, is fully accessible to serving adults who are Deaf, Hard of Hearing, DeafBlind or Late-Deafened.

 As with all mental health services, an individualized approach is best.
 Technical assistance and support is available to ensure that services are accessible to people with hearing loss.

-Contact the office of DMH Statewide Coordinator for the Deaf, Hard of Hearing, and DeafBlind for more information:
+DMH Statewide Coordinator for the Deaf, Hard of Hearing, DeafBlind and Late-Deafened:

 901 Southwind Road